 Power Supply Unit (PSU) Uncertainty indicates an uncertainty in the power supply path as to which phase is carrying the load from a server or chassis.

-To ensure you do not exceed your capacity, DCO reserves some of the capacity for PSU uncertainty which you can see expressed as PSU uncertainty in the power tool tips.
+To make sure you do not exceed your capacity, ITA reserves some of the capacity for PSU uncertainty which you can see expressed as PSU uncertainty in the power tool tips.